dabrowskif/github-user-repo-fetcher/README.md

 # Additional notes

 GitHub doesn't allow server-side sorting option.
-Therefore, to sort an array of repositories, there is a need of fetching all repositories and sort them locally.
+Therefore, to sort an array of repositories, there is a need of fetching all repositories and sort them locally, as well as paginate them locally.
-This is not a problem while fetching a user with small amount of repositories.

-However, fetching a user with a greater amount of repositories can take some time (approximately 100 repositories per second).

-Therefore, sorting, as well as pagination, works only locally.

 There is also a request counter fetched from a GitHub api.
-Unauthenticated users can only make 60 requests (fetching 100 repositories in small amount of time counts as about 1 fetch) in some specific amount of time (about half an hour).
+Unauthenticated users can only make 60 requests (fetching 100 repositories in a small amount of time counts as about 1 fetch) in some specific amount of time (about half an hour).
+Fetching, for example, Microsoft twice in a row leads to blocking an IP address, so I do recommend testing this app with some smaller companies.

-Sometimes, if the request limit is about to be filled, repositories fetching can be interrupted, so only part of all repositories are actually fetched into the app, showed and sorted.
+Sometimes, if the request limit is about to be filled, repositories fetching can be interrupted, so only a part of all repositories are actually fetched into the app, showed and sorted.
-Specific info is given in the browser console ( fetched / maxToFetch).

 There is also a feature that allows you to type specific username into the url and automatically fetch it's repositories.
 For example 'http://localhost:3000/dabrowskif'.